 CV + Statement

-Drawing is at the core of my artistic practice, which involves creating two dimensional, sequential, performative and site specific work.
-My practice explores what drawing can be and focuses on the performative aspect of drawing, where process is as much a part of the work as the end result.
-I am curious in areas of life that are less defined.
-Themes of ritual, liminality, transcendence and the relationship between self and others are subjects of interest.
+Hong Kong born British-Chinese artist Bettina Fung (Chinese name: 馮允珊 Fung Wan Shan) creates two dimensional, sequential, performative and site specific works.
+Her practice explores what drawing can become and focuses on the performative aspect of drawing, where process is as much a part of the work as the end result.
+Bettina draws live at exhibitions and festivals usually for long periods of time between 4-6 hours nonstop, hence sharing her process and allowing the work to unfold over time.
+She is curious in areas of life that are less defined.
+Themes of ritual, liminality, transcendence and Taoist philosophy are subjects of interest.

 Makers of the Multiverse by Juneau Projects; Spacex, Exeter, UK

 Radical Love: Female Lust; Crypt Gallery, London, UK; On tour: Storyhouse, Chester, UK (as part of Women of the World Festival); Gallery X, Dublin, Ireland